promodeagro/promodeagro-mcp/README.md

 # Or set environment variables

 # Error: Access denied to DynamoDB tables
-# Check IAM permissions for AuroraSparkTheme-Products and AuroraSparkTheme-Inventory
+# Check IAM permissions for EcommerceApp-Products and EcommerceApp-Inventory
 ```

 #### **2. Cursor MCP Tools Not Listed**